sarumaj/kagi-proxy/README.md

 # kagi-proxy

+> **Caution!** The Proxy is not under-development anymore.
+Fork and develop on your own if required.

 Proxy service for [© kagi.com](https://kagi.com). © Kagi offers a **search engine** as payware which is less vigilantly subjected to questionable SEO practices.
 Furthermore, it offers **AI assistant** service.
 The **AI assistant** ships most recent available GPT solutions under one subscription, e.g.:

 - Anthropic: _Claude 3.5 Sonnet_